 - If you will be visiting campus during Family Weekend or helping your student move in on Move-in Day, don’t forget to include the costs of travel and possibly hotel and restaurant costs.

-- If your student hopes to study abroad at some point during his college career, he should investigate early the potential additional costs.
-Although some colleges charge the normal tuition, students are usually responsible for their transportation costs – as well as costs to travel while abroad.
+- If your student hopes to study abroad at some point during their college career, they should investigate early the potential additional costs.
+Although some colleges charge the normal tuition, students are usually responsible for their transportation costs — as well as costs to travel while abroad.

 Although the cost of college tuition is high, the cost of college does not end there.
 It is important that you and your student plan early for the potential additional costs that may arise.
 Being prepared will prevent ”sticker shock” later.